Skip to content

 Accurate residency verification is crucial for school districts to manage budgets and resources effectively.

-The process of verifying student residency is a cornerstone of the K-12 public education system, ensuring that students are enrolled in the correct school district.
-This task is not only critical for maintaining the integrity of the education system but also has significant financial implications.
+Residency verification plays an important role in the administration of K–12 public education.
+School districts must confirm that students live within their boundaries to help ensure appropriate enrollment, allocate resources accurately, and remain compliant with state and local requirements.
 With the average annual cost per student in the United States standing at $16,526, the stakes are high.
 School district leaders must navigate the complex landscape of residency verification, balancing the need for accuracy with the imperative of timely student enrollment.

 Jump to ↓